dotkom/pizzapicker-slackbot/README.md

 cargo run

 # Docker
+# If you are on linux/arm64, you can build the image right away.
+Other users need to install qemu-user-static and
+# binfmt-support to build multi-arch images.
+Cross compilation can take a very long time.
-docker build -t pizzapicker:latest .
+docker buildx build --platform=linux/arm64 -t pizzapicker:latest .
 docker run -e SLACK_APP_TOKEN=<your_token> pizzapicker:latest

 docker tag pizzapicker:latest <aws_account_id>.dkr.ecr.eu-north-1.amazonaws.com/pizzapicker-prod:latest